What is income tax and how could it change?

 - Published

-Income tax is an amount you pay to the government out of money that you earn and some other types of income.
+Income tax is the amount you pay to the government from the money that you earn, and some other types of income.

 It is the single biggest source of funding for the government.

-There are reports that there could be changes to the income tax rules in the government's Autumn Statement.
+There are reports that the government may change income tax rules in the Autumn Statement on 17 November.

 Scotland has different rules to the rest of the UK.